rcl9/Canada-Remote-Systems-and-RCPM--A-Potted-History/ReadMe.md

 <img src="/Images/CRS computer room - April 1989.jpg" alt="CRS computer room - April 1989" style="width:75%; height:auto;">
 </div>

 However, by July 1990 Jud was stating in their CRS newsletter that "Over the years, CRS has enjoyed growth rates of up to 50% per year.
 As the economy boomed, so did CRS.
 However, the economy isn't booming any more, and we've noticed dramatic changes in our operations...
-Most of you were made aware of a number of changes here at CRS in May, which included serious statf and overhead reductions."
+Most of you were made aware of a number of changes here at CRS in May, which included serious staff and overhead reductions."

-On August 7 1990 Brenda Brennan sent out a notice to oranganize a member buyout of the CRS assets.
+On August 7 1990 Brenda Brennan sent out a notice to organize a member buyout of the CRS assets.
 The following financial statement was also included:

 <div style="text-align:center">
 <img src="/Images/CRS - Aug 1990 - Projected income figures.jpg" alt="CRS - Aug 1990 - Projected income figures" style="width:75%; height:auto;">